gapemir/gn-and-JSBuilder/README.md

 ```

 ### Known issues
-builder js doesnt recognize well switch statements so each case/default should have its own break
+builderJS doesnt recognize well switch statements so each case/default should have its own break
+last thing in a file must be "}" as any new lines mess with builderJS